PFund-Software-Ltd/pfund/README.md

 ## Mission
-As an algo-trader, if you aim to quickly try out some trading ideas to see if they work, and if they do, deploy them for live traidng.
-It is actually not a trivial task since it involves multiple stages:
+As an algo-trader, if you aim to quickly try out some trading ideas to see if they work, and if they do, deploy them for live traidng, it is actually not a trivial task since it involves multiple stages:
 - Ideation
 - Strategy development
 - Backtesting